Olde-Skuul/quicktime7windows/readme.md

 ### Windows

-Visual Studio 2022 or OpenWatcom 1.9 or Metrowerks CodeWarrior 9.4 for Windows
+Visual Studio 2003, Visual Studio 2022, OpenWatcom 1.9, or Metrowerks CodeWarrior 9.4 for Windows

 Open the sample projects, build, and run.